juvalen/mb-checker/README.md

 ## Sample screen dump

-Here scripts are used to remove 404 errors.
+Here scripts are used to remove URLs returning 301 & 404 codes.
 First `scanJSON.py` launches parallel head requests to bookmarked sites.
 Next `buildJSON.py` builds the json structure of the bookmark file and generates a replacement of original bookmark file filtered specified return codes (301 & 404 here)

 ```
 $ ./scanJSON.py